Cikappa2904/BrowserChooser/README.md

-#### If you find any more issues, make sure to report them in the issues section of GitHub
+#### If you find any issues, make sure to report them in the issues section of GitHub